 Seedbed is a digital journal by and for thinking practitioners who plant churches and make disciples among the least reached.

-Current Issue: Oct 2022, Vol XXXIII, No 2
+Current Issue: Apr 2024, Vol XXXV, No 1

 Editorial